Sexual division of labour: Provisioning household

-Show-Off / Signaling hypothesis
+Show-Off/Signaling hypothesis

-The "show‐off" hypothesis proposes that men hunt to gain social attention and mating benefits by widely sharing game.
+The signaling hypothesis proposes that men hunt to gain social attention and mating benefits by widely sharing game.
 This model proposes that hunting functions mainly to provide an honest signal of the underlying genetic quality of hunters, which later yields a mating advantage or social deference.
 Women tend to target the foods that are most reliable, while men tend to target difficult-to-acquire foods to "signal" their abilities and genetic quality.
 Hunting is thus viewed as a form of mating or male-male status competition, not familial provisioning.
 Recent studies on the Hadza have revealed that men hunt mainly to distribute food to their own families rather than sharing it with other members of the community.
 This conclusion suggests evidence against hunting for signaling purposes.

 The Victorian Period

-The Victorian era has been closely examined by Sally Shuttleworth and company.
+The Victorian era has been closely examined by Sally Shuttleworth.
 Women played dual roles and were expected to deliver with conviction in the aspects in which they were required to perform duties in and outside of the household.
-She states, "Two traditional tropes are here combined: Victorian medical textbooks demonstrated not only woman's biological fitness and adaptation to the sacred role of homemaker, but also her terrifying subjection to the forces of the body.
+Shuttleworth states, "two traditional tropes are here combined: Victorian medical textbooks demonstrated not only woman's biological fitness and adaptation to the sacred role of homemaker, but also her terrifying subjection to the forces of the body.
 At once angel and demon, woman came to represent both the civilizing power that would cleanse the male from contamination in the brutal world of the economic market and also the rampant, uncontrolled excesses of the material economy."

 SDL and optimal foraging theory

-Optimal foraging theory (OFT) states that organisms forage in such a way as to maximize their energy intake per unit time.
+Optimal foraging theory states that organisms forage in such a way as to maximize their energy intake per unit time.
 In other words, animals behave in such a way as to find, capture, and consume food containing the most calories while expending the least amount of time possible in doing so.
-The sexual division of labor provides an appropriate explanation as to why males forgo the opportunity to gather any items with caloric value- a strategy that would seem suboptimal from an energetic standpoint.
-The OFT suggests that the sexual division of labor is an adaptation that benefits the household; thus, foraging behavior of males will appear optimal at the level of the family.
+The sexual division of labour provides an appropriate explanation as to why males forgo the opportunity to gather any items with caloric value- a strategy that would seem suboptimal from an energetic standpoint.
+The optimal foraging theory suggests that the sexual division of labour is an adaptation that benefits the household; thus, foraging behavior of males will appear optimal at the level of the family.
 If a hunter-gatherer man does not rely on resources from others and passes up a food item with caloric value, it can be assumed that he is foraging at an optimal level.
 But, if he passes up the opportunity because it is a food that women routinely gather, then as long as men and women share their spoils, it will be optimal for men to forgo the collection and continue searching for different resources to complement the resources gathered by women.